alifar76/biological-convergence/README.md

 Input
 ------

+The pipeline accepts an OTU table file, generated via [QIIME 1.8.0 (stable public release)](http://qiime.org/), (in tab-delimited format) as input and a standard mapping/metadata file compatible with QIIME.

-The pipeline requires a QIIME compatible OTU table and mapping file as its input.
-The publicly available dataset of the [lean-obese study](http://www.ncbi.nlm.nih.gov/pubmed/19043404), as obtained via [qiita](http://qiita.ucsd.edu), is provided with the pipeline.
+The publicly available dataset of the [lean-obese study](http://www.ncbi.nlm.nih.gov/pubmed/19043404), as obtained via [qiita](http://qiita.ucsd.edu), is provided with the pipeline as an example.

 Output